 1. Introduction 2.
 Historic District Review Process 3.
 Historic Districts & Architecture 4.
 Rehabilitation of Building Elements 5.
-Building Materials 83 6.
+Building Materials 8.3 6.
 New Construction 7.
 Additions 8.
 Guidelines for Private Sites 9.
 Demolition & Relocation of Historic Structures Appendices 0.5

-LANDSCAPING AND LAWNS
+LANDSCAPING AND YARDS

 Like the placement of a structure on its site, the character of the landscape and accompanying plantings contribute to the identity of the historic district.
-The historic districts in Charlotte have a rich landscape quality that gives them a distinctive character including large shade trees and wellkept yards with a variety of plantings.
-(For more information on Trees, see the following section.)
+Charlotte's Local Historic Districts have a rich landscape quality that gives them a distinctive character including large shade trees and wellkept yards with a variety of plantings.
+(For more information on Trees, see the following section).